CodingChessVariants/codingchessvariants.github.io/_sources/tutorials/creatingWinConditions.rst.txt

 **********************************
-Creating the new Win Condition
+Creating the new End Condition
 **********************************

-The win conditions for this chess variant are:
+The end conditions for this chess variant are:
   - A player wins once by taking all the opponent pawns
   - A player wins by checkmating the opponent's king.
   - Stalemate by no moves for a player not in checkmate
   - Stalemate by threefold repetition

-The first is a new win condition specific to this variant which we will implement here, and the remaining three are pre-existing standard win conditions.
+The first is a new end condition specific to this variant which we will implement here, and the remaining three are pre-existing standard end conditions.

 Step 1: Create a new file
 ----------------------------
-1. Create a new file called "AllPawnsCapturedWinCondition.kt" in the Tutorial package.
+1. Create a new file called "AllPawnsCapturedEndCondition.kt" in the Tutorial package.
-2. Create a class called AllPawnsCapturedWinCondition which implements the WinCondition2D<AbstractChess> interface
+2. Create a class called AllPawnsCapturedEndCondition which implements the EndCondition2D<AbstractChess> interface

 .. code-block:: kotlin

   package tutorial

-  import gameTypes.chess.AbstractChess
+  import gameTypes.chess.AbstractChess2D
-  import winconditions.WinCondition2D
+  import winconditions.EndCondition2D

-  class AllPawnsCapturedWinCondition : WinCondition2D<AbstractChess> {
+  class AllPawnsCapturedEndCondition : EndCondition2D<AbstractChess2D> {
     // Leave this empty for now.
   }